kamekazz/DataWasher/README.md

 3. Set environment variables `FEDEX_CLIENT_ID` and `FEDEX_CLIENT_SECRET` with these credentials before running the application.
 4. When a tracking number or file is submitted, the app obtains an OAuth token and calls `https://apis.fedex.com/track/v1/trackingnumbers` to fetch statuses.

+## Labor management

+Users can record labor assignments linked to an existing work type.
+Each entry stores the job name and how many people are assigned.
+Use the **Labor** page from the navigation bar to create, edit or delete entries.